Chart Color Schemes

 Normanton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, Normanton's population is estimated at around 1,540 people.
-This reflects an increase of 149 individuals since the 2021 Census, which reported a population of 1,391 people.
-The current resident population estimate of 1,531 comes from AreaSearch following examination of the latest ERP data release by ABS in June 2024 and address validation since the Census date.
+As of November 2025, the estimated population for the Normanton statistical area (Lv2) is around 1,541.
+This reflects an increase of 150 people since the 2021 Census, which reported a population of 1,391.
+The latest estimate of 1,532 residents was inferred from AreaSearch's examination of the ABS's ERP data release in June 2024 and subsequent address validation.
 This results in a density ratio of 0.20 persons per square kilometer.
-Normanton's growth rate of 10.7% since the 2021 census exceeds both the non-metro area average (8.8%) and the national average, positioning it as a growth leader in the region.
+Normanton's population growth of 10.8% since the 2021 Census exceeded both the SA4 region (4.1%) and the non-metro area, marking it as a growth leader in the region.
 Natural growth contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
-Future population dynamics anticipate lower quartile growth for locations outside capital cities, with the area expected to increase by 17 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 1.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 are adopted, based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023, based on 2022 data.
+By 2041, the Normanton (SA2) is expected to increase by 15 persons, reflecting a decline of 2.1% over the 17 years.

 Frequently Asked Questions - Population